MicrosoftDocs/quantum-docs/articles/overview-resource-estimator-output-data.md

 ---
 author: SoniaLopezBravo
-description: Learn about the input and output parameters of the Resource Estimator in Azure Quantum and how to customized them. ms.date: 09/26/2023 ms.author: sonialopez ms.service: azure-quantum
+description: This article shows how to interpret the report data of the Resource Estimator and access the output parameters. ms.date: 09/26/2023 ms.author: sonialopez ms.service: azure-quantum